pcda18/pcda18.github.io/index.md

 **[Canvas](https://utexas.instructure.com/courses/1216837/files/folder/Week_13)**

--   Benkler, Yochai, and Helen Nissenbaum.
-“Commons-Based Peer Production and Virtue.”
-Journal of Political Philosophy 14, no. 4 (2006): 394–419. [https://www.nyu.edu/projects/nissenbaum/papers/jopp_235.pdf](https://www.nyu.edu/projects/nissenbaum/papers/jopp_235.pdf).

 -   Bodó, Balázs.
 “Set the Fox to Watch the Geese: Voluntary IP Regimes in Piratical File-sharing Communities.”
 In Piracy: Leakages from Modernity, edited by James Arvanitakis and Martin Fredriksson, 241–63.
 Sacramento, CA: Litwin Books, 2014.

 -   Kreiss, D., M. Finn, and F. Turner.
 “The Limits of Peer Production: Some Reminders from Max Weber for the Network Society.”
 New Media & Society 13, no. 2 (March 1, 2011): 243–59.

 -   Manzo, Christina, Geoff Kaufman, Sukdith Punjasthitkul, and Mary Flanagan. “‘By the People, For the People’: Assessing the Value of Crowdsourced, User-Generated Metadata.” *Digital Humanities Quarterly* 9, no. 1 (2015). [http://www.digitalhumanities.org/dhq/vol/9/1/000204/000204.html](http://www.digitalhumanities.org/dhq/vol/9/1/000204/000204.html)

 ### Optional Readings

 -   Benkler, Yochai.
-“Peer Production and Sharing.”
+"Peer Production and Sharing."
 In *The Wealth of Networks: How Social Production Transforms Markets and Freedom*, 59–90.
 New Haven [Conn.]: Yale University Press, 2006.

+-   Benkler, Yochai, and Helen Nissenbaum.
+"Commons-Based Peer Production and Virtue."
+Journal of Political Philosophy 14, no. 4 (2006): 394–419. [https://www.nyu.edu/projects/nissenbaum/papers/jopp_235.pdf](https://www.nyu.edu/projects/nissenbaum/papers/jopp_235.pdf).

 ### Assignment

 [WA #9](https://utexas.instructure.com/courses/1216837/discussion_topics/2842243)